FamilySearch/GEDCOM.io/_pages/tag-def/TAG.md

 specification:
   - Extension tag
   - Information relating to a single extension tag as used in this document.
-    See Extensions for more.
+See [Extensions] for more details.

 label: 'Extension tag'